 Continued economic recession may have an impact on the activities of companies and consumers and, consequently, on the volumes of products transported by Posti and demand for warehousing services both in Finland and abroad.
 Turbulent exchange rates and financial markets and any related disturbances may also pose a risk to the Group’s business operations.

 Significant market risks include the digitization of postal services at a more rapid rate than expected and other unanticipated changes in this area, such as an unexpectedly fast decline in the volumes of letters, magazines, and newspapers.
-Posti strives to develop its operations continuously to minimize this risk.
+Posti strives to develop its operations continuously to minimize the impacts of this risk.

 Rigid cost structures slow the improvement of profitability, particularly in production operations in Finland, where the universal service obligation also limits the potential for enhanced efficiency.
 As volumes decline, the economic recession further complicates efforts to maintain profitability.

-In logistics, unexpected changes related to domestic transport and to increasing international competition and the ensuing decline in volumes in the Nordic countries are also seen as risks.
+In logistics, unanticipated regulatory changes related to domestic transport and increasing international competition are also seen as risks.

 Any delays in the management of acquisitions and the integration of the acquired businesses and their operations into the Group cause direct financial losses and pose a strategic risk that limits business development.
-Our goal is to ensure successful integration through careful monitoring.
-In 2014, Posti continued to integrate the groupage logistics business operations that it had acquired in 2012 into its logistics business.
+Our goal is to ensure successful integration through careful planning and monitoring.

-Posti’s investments in Russia are substantial and continue to grow gradually in accordance with the Group’s vision.
-Our risk management measures include the continuous monitoring of developments and trends, the increasing monitoring of critical processes and solid establishment in the Russian market through our own companies, employees and effective networking.
-We seek to prevent reputation risks from materializing through enhanced internal auditing, separate local compliance operations, continuous risk assessment and regular compliance training for employees.
+Risks in Russia are managed by continuously monitoring business development, increasing the monitoring of critical processes and by establishing a solid foothold in the Russian market through our own companies, employees, and effective networking.
+We seek to prevent reputation risks from materializing through enhanced internal auditing, separate local compliance operations, continuous risk assessment, and regular compliance training for employees.

 The protection and development of key production and warehouse facilities and the continuity of the ICT infrastructure are critical in the management of operational risks related to loss and interruption.
 If materialized, in a fire, for example, such risks could result in substantial losses of customer accounts and value for Posti.